AshridgeTechnologies/elemento/stories/Backlog.md

 - Can call any element (eg a button) as a function in an action formula and no error is shown
 - P1: In ItemSet Can Drag Item prop expression (others?), Cannot use global functions or surrounding page items
 - P1: Copies over git repo and remotes when Save As
+- Error storm when have invalid code in a function used in display
+- If use an element's own name in one of it's formulas, blows up app - can happen while editing eg ItemSet Board uses a Data called BoardItems in its Items
+- If set Item Set items to a literal array, get continuous re-render as it is a different array instance each time
+- Formula error in app bar kills the preview